 With all the talk of a student loan crisis, six-figure student loan debt, and unsustainable student borrowing, it’s easy to wonder if borrowing for college is a good idea.

-Where many students go astray is that they don’t consider how much they can afford to borrow or how to best use that money.
-Some end up underemployed and drowning in debt.
+The uncomfortable truth is that many students go astray because they don’t consider how much they can afford to borrow for college or how to best use that money.
+Some end up underemployed and drowning in student loan debt.
 But it doesn’t have to be that way.

 Student debt can be worth it if you...